nasa/astrobee/hardware/pico_driver/scripts/README.md

 Using these tools is a two-step process:

-1. Prep once for each Pico Flexx serial number: Using a prior bag that contains all three Pico message types, extract and save xyz coefficients that are required to recover point clouds from extended messages.
-Optionally, you can also use the prior bag to do a dry run of the split operation and check the quality of the reconstructed data.
+1. Prep once for each Pico Flexx serial number: Using a prior bag that contains point clouds, extract and save xyz coefficients that are required to recover point clouds from extended messages.
+Optionally, if the prior bag contains all three Pico message types, you can also use it to do a dry run of the split operation and check the quality of the reconstructed data.

 2. Production: A single command performs the split operation, writing a new bag with the recovered point clouds and amplitude images.

 This usage example shows how to do the prep: